Eroge: History

 After a similar game by Tactics, One: Kagayaku Kisetsu e, became a hit in 1998, Visual Arts scouted main creative staff of One to form a new brand under them, which became Key.
 In 1999, Key released Kanon.
 It contains only about seven brief erotic scenes in a sentimental story the size of a long novel (an all-ages version was also released afterward), but the enthusiasm of the response was unprecedented, and Kanon sold over 300,000 copies.
 In 2002 a 13-episode anime series was produced, as well as another 24-episode anime series in 2006.
 According to Satoshi Todome's A History of Eroge, Kanon is still the standard for modern eroge and is referred to as a "baptism" for young otaku in Japan.
 Although many eroge still market themselves primarily on sex, eroge that focus on story are now a major established part of Japanese otaku culture.
-Oftentimes, voice actors who have voiced for eroge have been credited under a pseudonym.
+Voice actors who have voiced for eroge have often been credited under a pseudonym.

 As the visual novel standard was adopted, the erotic parts in eroge began to become less and less apparent.
 Many eroge become more story-oriented than sex-oriented, making story the main focus for many modern eroge.
 More and more people who used to reject such type of games began to become more open-minded, realizing that eroge are not just about sex anymore.
 A lot of story-focused eroge tend to have only a few erotic scenes.

 Another subgenre is called "nukige" (抜きゲー, Nukigē), in which sexual gratification of the player is the main focus of the game.

 Gameplay

 There is no set definition for the gameplay of eroge, except that they all include explicit erotic or sexual content depending on the game.
 Like other pornographic media in Japan, erotic scenes feature censorship of genitalia, only becoming uncensored if the game is licensed and released outside Japan, unless produced illegally by dōjin (usually with a construction kit like NScripter or RPG Maker).
-Additionally, some games may receive an "all-ages" version, such as a port to consoles or handheld devices where pornographic content isn't allowed, which either remove or censor the sex scenes entirely.
+Additionally, some games may receive an "all-ages" version, such as a port to consoles or handheld devices where pornographic content is not allowed, which either censor or remove the sex scenes entirely.

 Eroge is most often a visual novel or dating sim.
 However, there are also many other gameplay genres represented within eroge, such as role-playing games, mahjong games, or puzzle games.
 Some eroge, such as those made by Illusion Soft, are just simulations of sex, with no "conventional" gameplay included.